Celtoys/Remotery/readme.md

 ---------------------------------

 Remotery allows sampling of GPU activity on your main D3D11 context.
-After initialising Remotery, you need to bind it to D3D11 with the single call:
+After initialising Remotery, you need to bind it to D3D11 with a single call from the thread that owns the device context:

     // Parameters are ID3D11Device* and ID3D11DeviceContext*
     rmt_BindD3D11(d3d11_device, d3d11_context);

-As D3D11 is very sensitive to what threads you call a function from, you need to call the following once every frame from whatever thread owns the context you bound to Remotery:

-    rmt_UpdateD3D11Frame();

 Sampling is then a simple case of: